-Biography of Eddie Upnick, author of Time Will Tell, Future Tense, and 2052
+Biography of Eddie Upnick, author of Time Will Tell, Future Tense, 2052 and Lonely

 Eddie Upnick was born in Brooklyn, New York, in 1953.
 He graduated from Benjamin Cardozo High School in Bayside, New York in 1971.